orboan-docker/dcss-shellinabox-httpd/README.md

 # Added httpd server to:
-# CentOS-7 with supervisord launcher and SSH server | Docker
+# CentOS-7 with supervisord launcher and SSH server and shellinabox | Docker

-This is a CentOS-7 Docker with supervisor, SSH server and httpd server.
+This is a CentOS-7 Docker with supervisor, SSH server, shellinabox and httpd server.

 It is inspired by [million12/centos-supervisor](https://registry.hub.docker.com/u/million12/centos-supervisor/).
 This image is perfect in case when you need to launch more then one process inside a container and want access via SSH.
 This image is based on official [centos:centos7](https://registry.hub.docker.com/_/centos/).

 ## Docker run example:

-#### docker run -p 2222:22 -p 9001:9001 -p 8000:80 -d -v ~/public_html:/data/www/html orboan/docker-centos-supervisor-ssh-httpd
+#### docker run -p 2222:22 -p 9001:9001 -p 8000:80 -p 9100:4200 -d -v ~/data:/data orboan/dcss-shellinabox-httpd

+9100 mapped port in mandatory if you want shellinabox added to the supervisor web page.

 ## SSH default login
 #### Credentials using username and password: